 I know, but I'm just saying they're showing their ugly heads, aren't they?

-Yeah, they are all over the place.
+Yo, they are all over the place.

 No question about it.

-I mean, this is their they're getting they're getting bold, but they still, you know, Obama still cannot say what he's really gonna do.
+I mean, they're getting bold, but they still, you know, Obama still cannot say what he's really going to do or what his real plans are.

-If he was able to do that, then I would tell you that yes, we've lost America.
+If he was able to do that, then I would tell you that, yes, we've lost America.

 Half the country wants to be taken care of.

-Half the country's a bunch of freeloaders.
+Half the country is a bunch of freeloaders.

 But we're nowhere near that.